kindlycat/django-simple-log/README.rst

 ---------------------------------
 Default: ``'_old_instance'``

-Attribute's name for storing old instance of logging object.
+Name of attribute for storing old instance of logging object.